-Take a creative break.
+Taking a creative break is an effective way to express our emotions.
 Making art can be a soothing activity to engage and manage our senses.
 Here is a simple watercolor painting project you can try at home.
 If you trust the process, it can take you from perceived chaos to a sense of calm while discovering unexpected beauty.

 The key is to intentionally observe how wet pigment moves, swirls, and interacts on wet paper while being safely contained on the page.
-This process helps us acknowledge the chaos around us while at the same time, regain a sense of control.
+This process helps us acknowledge the chaos around us while at the same time we regain a sense of control.
+Go ahead, try it.
 Have the courage to shift from feelings of anxiety to peaceful acceptance and curiosity.

 This step-by-step process is one way to use color and creative self expression to soothe and ground yourself during times of stress.